-f.The post-independence period (1806-present)
+f.
+The Period After the Loss of Independence (1806 - present)

-After French occupation, Ragusa -by now known widely as Dubrovnik- becomes simply a very small seaside city in Illyrian province, the long-term decline trend resumes.
-Shipping advantages are lost even regionally to cities on the northern coast, (Rijeka, Split, Triete) which have now in the steam-age better connections to the Balkan hinterlands, and much closer connections to the important land centres in Central Europe (Vienna, Budapest) and better steel-based shipbuilding possibilities,.
+After the French occupation, Ragusa - by now known widely as Dubrovnik - became simply a very small seaside city in the Illyrian Provinces and the long-term trend of decline resumed.
+Shipping advantages were lost even regionally to cities on the northern coast, (Rijeka, Split, Trieste), which had now in the age of steam better connections to the Balkan hinterlands, and much closer connections to the important land centers in Central Europe (Vienna, Budapest) and better steel-based shipbuilding possibilities.
 The short-lived French period is followed by Austro-Hungarian dominance, after the 1815 Congress of Vienna.
-From mid-century the expansion of railroads finally undermines any location advantages for hinterland trade.
+From mid-century the expansion of railroads finally undermined any location advantages for the hinterland trade.

-Dubrovnik becomes until WWI a quiet, dormant and pleasant southern town, increasingly popular as a summer-villa location for rich Viennese Hungarians,, Croatians, Italians., With formation of Yugoslav state, the role of tourism continues to expand slowly, with a first boomlet of mostly European tourists in the 1960's after Communist Yugoslavia breaks with Stalin and opens to the West.
-This is interrupted by the 1990's independence war with Serbia-Montenegro, but revived strongly after stability achieved.
+Dubrovnik became until WWI a quiet, dormant and pleasant southern town, increasingly popular as a summer-villa location for rich Viennese Hungarians, Croatians and Italians.
+With the formation of a Yugoslav state, the role of tourism continued to expand slowly, with a first boomlet of mostly European tourists in the 1960s after Communist Yugoslavia broke with Stalin and opened up to the West.
+This was interrupted by the 1990s independence war with Serbia-Montenegro, but was revived strongly after stability was achieved.
 It is generally believed that this tourism was given a great boost by the UNESCO designation in 1979.
-After the short interruption, tourism rebounds in late nineties, with a new form of tourism develops as Dubrovnik is added as a standard port-of-call in Mediterranean cruise-ship visits, now including not just Europeans but many North-American and Asian tourists.
+After the short interruption, tourism rebounded in late nineties, with a new form of tourism developing as Dubrovnik was added as a standard port-of-call in Mediterranean cruise-ship visits, now including not just Europeans but many North American and Asian tourists.

-III.EXPLAINING RAGUSA'S PROSPERITY AND DECLINE
+3 EXPLAINING RAGUSA'S PROSPERITY AND DECLINE